Royal-Robotics-5842/Gopsi/README.md

+This is the code for the DRIVER esp32 (the one inside of the robot)

 READ ME!!!

 In order to run the gopsi code and update it you need to have specific library versions and board versions